Logo

 • U.S. stocks: Examples include Apple, Alphabet (Google), Tesla, and Netflix.

-• Nigerian stocks: Think GTBank, Zenith Bank, and other local names.
+• Nigerian stocks: Examples include GTBank, Zenith Bank, and other local names.

-• ETFs: Diversified baskets of stocks that help you spread risk.
+• ETFs: These are diversified baskets of stocks designed to spread exposure.

 What Are the Fees?